nishatiwari1719/nishatiwari1719/README.md

 # About me

-I am Nisha Tiwari, a Full Stack Trainee.
-I am currently exploring and learning more about Angular and Java.
+👋 Hi, I’m Nisha Tiwari
+👀 I’m a Software Engineer
+🌱 I’m interested in developing apps using Angular and Spring boot